Punjab House passes bill amending procedure to select police chief, cuts UPSC down to size | Law-Order

 According to the amendment bill, a state-appointed committee will come up with a panel of three Indian Police Service (IPS) officers to be considered for the post of the Director General of Police.
 The state government will then pick one.

-According to the current practice, however, the states send the names of several eligible officers to the Centre's UPSC.
-The UPSC then zeroes on to three officers, from which the state government chooses one.
+Under the current practice, however, the states send the names of several eligible officers to the UPSC at the Centre.
+A committee headed by the UPSC chief typically zeroes on to three officers, from which the state government chooses one.

-The bill was passed without any opposition in the Aam Aadmi Party-dominated House.
-The main opposition Congress walked out earlier in the day and the BJP had boycotted the two-day special session.
+The amendment bill was passed without any debate in the Aam Aadmi Party-dominated House.
+The main opposition Congress walked out earlier in the day and the two BJP MLAs had boycotted the two-day special session.

+Hours before the bill was introduced, Shiromani Akali Dal leader and former minister Bikram Singh Majithia slammed the AAP government over the planned amendment, saying it violated Supreme Court directives on appointment of police chiefs.
+He claimed that the government was bringing in the amendment "through the back door", avoiding a wider discussion.

+The SAD alleged that the Bhagwant Singh Mann government planned to "regularise" its "puppet" DGP to continue with political vendetta.

-According to the bill, the state government shall constitute an empanelment committee to come up with a list of three officers out of the pool of eligible officers, based on various criteria including the length of service, service record and range of experience.
+According to the police bill, the Punjab government shall constitute an empanelment committee to come up with a list of three officers out of the pool of eligible officers, based on various criteria including the length of service, service record and range of experience.

 The seven-member empanelment committee will be headed by a retired Chief Justice or a retired judge of the Punjab and Haryana High Court.